CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

 A programming language used on the internet.
-It is the only language that browsers will read.
+It is the only language natively interpreted by most browsers.

 ## Question 8